-By Marc Mertz, MHA, FACMPE, Vice President, The Camden Group
+By Marc Mertz, MHA, FACMPE, Vice President, GE Healthcare Camden Group

 It is hard to have a conversation about healthcare today without mentioning quality.
 Government and commercial payers are putting increasingly larger portions of providers’ reimbursement at risk for performance on quality measures.
 Employers are seeking high-quality providers to help maintain a healthy work force.
 Patients assume that their physicians are high quality.
 Public reporting sites are introducing a new level of transparency regarding physicians’ quality scores.
 All of this increased emphasis on quality is justified, and an organization should strive to provide and demonstrate high-quality care.
 But if patients cannot access your services, it is all for naught.

 The Importance of Patient Access

 Not only does a lack of patient access impact the ability to provide quality care, but it also impacts your financial performance.